Cyriaque Lamar

 She was in a cathedral of ribs, bigger than Sicily.

-let: the black water: in
+let the black water: in

-The pig was hostage to a hallucination, and did not die.
-Instead, she floated aimless, suffocating in stasis.
+Tippi was hostage to a hallucination, and did not die.

-She saw the full quanta of her life, far and myriad.
+She saw the full quanta of her life, far and myriad, as her memory atrophied in chunks.

 There goes the taste of asparagus.

-Pakicetus tore towards the secrets of her longevity, excreting amnesia.
+Pakicetus tore through her secrets, excreting amnesia.

 There goes my favorite color.